 Professional Discipline

 Vivienne appears before the disciplinary committees of a wide variety of regulatory bodies.
 She is instructed to represent registrants in proceedings brought by the General Medical Council, Nursing & Midwifery Council, General Pharmaceutical Council, Bar Standards Board, the General Dental Council and others, both at first instance and on appeal to the Care Standards Tribunal, High Court, and Court of Appeal.
-Vivienne also has experience of bringing claims for Judicial Review in associated proceedings, and has appeared in Coronial proceedings on behalf of healthcare professionals.
+Vivienne also has experience of bringing claims for Judicial Review.
 She has experience of all forms of Interim Orders and Fitness to Practice proceedings involving issues of performance, misconduct and health.

 Notable Cases: